GoudaOnBeamPro/learning/lpthw/README.md

-I started the book sometime in mid-Decemeber of 2015, knowing that I'd have to teach myself programming before I would be able to get into a computer science program at a university.
-As of 2/8/2015, I'm holding off on completing this book so that I can go through SICP.
-I will probably come back and do some more after I complete its first chapter.
+I started the book sometime in mid-Decemeber of 2015, knowing that I'd have to teach myself programming before I would be able to get into a computer science program at a university (although looking back on it now, that isn't necessarily true).
+As of 5/27/2016, I have resumed my progress in the book and I am now over half way throught it!
+I imagine that the rest of it will be completed within the next few months now that I have a slightly less hectic schedule.

 [@JMBSD](https://twitter.com/JMBSD/)